mef21/GirlsWhoCode/Lesson 1 - Variables/README.md

 # Variables
 Definition: Something that stores other things
 ## What is a Variable?

+Variables are used to store information to be referenced and manipulated in a computer program.
+They also provide a way of labeling data with a descriptive name, so our programs can be understood more clearly by the reader and ourselves.
+It is helpful to think of variables as containers that hold information.
+Their sole purpose is to label and store data in memory.
+This data can then be used throughout your program.

 Here are three example sentences:

 * I like ice cream and french fries
 * You like ice cream and french fries
 * My neighbor likes ice cream and french fries

 To change “ice cream and french fries” you have to change it in three different places (too much work)!
+We can use a variable X instead to represent the repeated values.

 X = ice cream and french fries